jmandel/fhir-js-client/docs/api.md

    - Since the page will be loaded twice, you must be careful if your code has global side effects that can persist between page reloads (for example writing to localStorage).
+3. For standalone launch, only `init` in combination with `offline_access` scope.
+   Otherwise (if you don't have a refresh_token), once the access_token expires, there is no way to reauthorize.
+We detect that and delete the expired access token, but it still means that the user will have to refresh the page twice to re-authorize.